Internals

 Constructors

-S::SparsityPatternCSC{T}: Underlying sparsity pattern, whose diagonal is empty wheneverhas_diagonalisfalseedge_to_index::Vector{T}: A vector mapping each nonzero ofSto a unique edge index (ignoring diagonal and accounting for symmetry, so that(i, j)and(j, i)get the same index)
+S::SparsityPatternCSC{T}: Underlying sparsity pattern, which represents an augmented graph wheneveraugmented_graphistrue.
+Here, "augmented graph" means the sparsity pattern of the augmented matrixH = [0 Jᵀ; J 0].edge_to_index::Vector{T}: A vector mapping each nonzero ofSto a unique edge index (ignoring diagonal and accounting for symmetry, so that(i, j)and(j, i)get the same index)

 References